 Last year, I signed up for a local slowpitch softball league after not playing the game for over a decade.
 I thought I could just go down to the store, buy the cheapest glove, and have a great time.
 After all, that’s what I do with all of the furniture in my house and even the car I drive.
 I just don’t care about what my stuff looks like.
 Unfortunately, buying a slowpitch softball glove the same way I buy everything else was a terrible decision.
 After the fourth game, my cheap glove was uncomfortable, the size wasn’t right for my outfield position, and I didn’t like the way it looked.
 In other words, it showed its worth and I was forced to go buy a new one.
 I learned the importance of doing research to find a great leather glove that is going to perform well.

 If you’re a softball player or have one in your home, and you’re anything like me, you’ve spent hours online trying to decipher what the best gloves might be.
 Why have I spent so much time looking?
 I realized after game four of my softball season that it’s important to get the best product in order to have the most enjoyable season.
-I’ve written this article to save you time and money as you seek out the best glove on the market.
+I’ve written this article to save you time and money as you seek out the best gloves on the market.
 Some of them are expensive and some have a lower price tag.
 What I hope you see is that you can spend less money and not sacrifice quality.
 Because every player needs something a little different, I’m sharing the best infield, outfield, and all-around softball gloves.
 Unfortunately I don't have any input on catcher mitts, as it's not a position I often play, and in slow pitch softball, you don't really need a specific catcher's mitt.

 There are four characteristics of slowpitch softball gloves that you need to keep in mind when you’re looking for a new one.